What’s the latest average life expectancy in Singapore?

 The estimates differ from national statistics because different data sources and methodology were used.

 And that’s why we decided to use data from our own backyard – Singapore Department of Statistics.
-It also looked at data for a far longer period of time – from 1960 to 2019 (latest data available).
+It also looked at data for a far longer period of time – from 1960 to 2019 (latest data available as of 14 Feb 2021).

 The Definition of Life Expectancy